WWE Rumors: WWE Getting Rid Of Brand New Rule And Reinforcing The Brand Extension

 WWE brought back the brand extension a couple of years ago and decided to make Monday Night Raw and SmackDown Live their own entities.
-Of course, fans end up seeing that falter and fade out or just go away entirely as the past has indicated.
-Now, it seems as if WWE is truly wanting to focus on keeping the red brand and blue brand as entirely separate and they’re willing to get rid of a new rule to do it.
+Of course, fans may end up seeing that falter and fade out or just go away entirely as the past has indicated.
+Now, it seems as if WWE is truly wanting to focus on keeping the red brand and blue brand as entirely separate, and they’re willing to get rid of a new rule to do it.

 The brand split has been what it has been for a while now, but the line hasn’t been truly clear for months.
 As reported by The Inquisitr back in May, Vince McMahon introduced the new “Wild Card Rule” which did virtually everything but entirely get rid of the brand extension in WWE.

 With that rule, a small number of superstars could jump brands each week and appear on the other brand’s show.
-It has led to different feuds, new matches, and the brand becoming virtually nonexistent as far as the split has come to be.
+It has led to different feuds, new matches, and the brands becoming virtually nonexistent as far as the split has come to be.

 According to Brad Shepard of Pro Sports Extra, he has a source in WWE who doesn’t think there is much to the “Wild Card Rule” any longer.
 As a matter of fact, the company appears to think it is nothing but “bullsh*t.”